saulaxel/vim-next-object/README.md

 Next Text Object Vim Plugin
 ========

 This Vim plugin allows you to search forwards or backwards text objects rather than requiring that you be inside them.
-It is based on a svermeulen repository, in turn snagged from Steve Losh's vimrc, with some modifications.
+It is based on a function from Steve Losh's vimrc, with some modifications.

 The plugin by default uses the letters 'n', 'l' and maps <C-l> and <C-h>.
 This can be configured.